cameronyoung94/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+on line 51 and 57 because thats where the function begins and ends you can tell with the curly braces

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the name dan will always be the same but his roll will always come out different because of the math.random

 c.
 What is the lexical scope of `newRoll`?

+it is a the block scope of the return function in the function personaldice

 ### Task 2c - Exit Ticket